adam-binks/Aedificus---Fathers_of_Rome/README.md

 You can download an .exe: [DropBox](https://www.dropbox.com/s/g8v5fb019m61ylm/Aedificus%200.1_win.zip)

-MAY OR MAY NOT BE BROKEN AT THE MOMENT: If you're one of those Appley folk, you can grab the Mac .app [DropBox](https://www.dropbox.com/s/ubyksj69fvf6jdv/Aedificus%200.1_mac.zip)

 Once you've downloaded that, just right click the .zip, click Extract All, then when that's done you can run Play Aedificus.exe or main.app, depending on your platform obviously.